ErickLimaS/anime-website/README.md

 npm install
 ```

-3. Now you will need to create a `.env.local` file on the `project root folder`, and follow the instructions bellow.
+3. Now you will need to create a `.env.local` file or fill the `.env.example` on the `project root folder`, and follow the instructions bellow.

    - **External APIs** (go to these repos, host your own instance and save the URL to use on ``.env.local``):
      - <a href='https://github.com/consumet/api.consumet.org' target="_blank" rel="noreferrer">Consumet API</a>